Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: EXPERIMENT

 \textbf{Ablation Study on Risk Map.} \cref{Table2} shows that incorporating the risk map enhances planning performance in both ADE and CR.
+It can even help single-agent systems outperform multi-agent systems without the risk map module.
 The risk map augments the motion planner with explicit risk context and provides interpretable results.

 \textbf{Ablation Study on Modular Training}. \cref{Table3} demonstrates that the proposed pipeline with modular training improves the performance in diverse tasks.
 It attains a 19.18\% increase in AP, 9.22\% increase in EPA, 76.17\% increase in AUC, 99.44\% increase in Soft-IoU, 2.54\% decrease in ADE of planning, and 11.18\% decrease in CR.
 Although end-to-end learning performs better on individual tasks for some baselines, the superiority is unstable.